Thanks to Roma and Walter for hosting our Annual Cocktail Party/Fundraiser. More photos here.

-The Young Dems Berlin will be sponsoring a potluck picnic in the Tiergarten, right in between the S-Bahn stations Zoologischer Garten and Tiergarten, this Friday for some 4th of July celebrations, beginning at 4:00 pm.
+The Young Dems Berlin sponsored a potluck picnic in the Tiergarten, right in between the S-Bahn stations Zoologischer Garten and Tiergarten, this Friday for to celbrate the 4th of July.
+More photos.

 LETTER FROM WASHINGTON